 - Event Legislation - two day workshop

-All tutorial sessions are delivered in and around the University of Derby Campus.
+All tutorial sessions are delivered at the Enterprise Centre/IISE and Buxton Campus.

 Our online materials have been developed to be fully interactive and include video case studies from major events, talking heads from industry professionals and activities that encourage debate on our discussion board.

 You'll be assessed on each of the three modules.
 You will also be required to produce an events safety plan and a crisis plan, as well as undertake a time-constrained assignment on events legislation.

 £2,995 per year

 Further information about our fees and support you may be entitled to.

 On completion of the course you'll have a University Diploma in Events Safety Management - an industry endorsed qualification that will directly improve your ability to do your job.
 You will also have met the academic requirements for Tech IOSH.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us